-As a minimum qualification, the candidates are expected to have
+The candidates are required to have

-- A strong background in computation and high performance computing
+- A strong background in computation

 - Demonstrated effective written and verbal communication skills.